sunshine-b/.github/profile/README.md

 Sunshine was formed in 2022 with the intention of working with animals on projects.

-Our motto is "With significant power comes great trolling."
+Our motto is "With great power comes great trolling."